deepskies/DomainAdaptiveMVEforLensModeling/README.md

 ```

 ### Acknowledgement
-This project is a part of the DeepSkies group, with advisors Alex Ciprijanovic and Brian Nord.
+This project is a part of the DeepSkies group.
 We greatly appreciate advice and contributions from Jason Poh, Paxson Swierc, Megan Zhao and Becky Nevin -- this work would be impossible without building on their earlier discoveries.
 We used the Fermilab Elastic Analysis Facility (EAF) for computational and storage purposes in this project.
 Additionally, this project has used data from both the Dark Energy Survey and Dark Energy CAM Legacy Survey DR10 to generate realistic data - we thank the collaborations for making their catalogs accessible.